 It has been debated whether or not Scott Pilgrim can be considered a loser.
-On the one hand, he's a jobless college dropout who lives in a windowless hole in the wall where he has to share a bed with his gay roommate.
-On the other hand, he plays bass in a Garage Band, hooks up with girls who are out of his league, and he's fairly proficient at kicking ass.
-Some argue that the story is about Scott putting his loser tendencies behind him and learning to be an adult, while others charge that he's just a semi-delinquent hipster.
+On the one hand, he's a jobless college dropout who lives in a windowless hole in the wall where he has to share a bed with his gay roommate (though if one thinks about it, his friends are marginaly better).
+On the other hand, he plays bass in a Garage Band, has a pretty good circle of friends and is a pretty good guy who just made mistakes and wasn't able to learn hiselssons from them until later on.

 Despite a persistent false urban legend that the Finnish government banned him because he doesn't wear pants, Donald Duck is actually adored in Finland to the point many children (and adults) distinctly remember learning to read from Carl Barks' Donald Duck comics, which remains the most read weekly magazine in the country.
 Mickey Mouse doesn't get much fandom because of his goody-goodiness, Donald is loved precisely for his utter loser status and for his guts that rarely allow him to give up.